 How long it takes to earn a bachelor’s degree after an associate’s varies based on several factors, including the number of credits transferred and specific program requirements.
 Typically, students can complete their bachelor’s degree in 2 to 3 years instead of the traditional 4 if they earn an associate’s first.

-Associate’s and bachelor’s degrees online or on campus both allow students to gain foundational knowledge and skills, but there are many differences between these two educational paths.
+Associate’s and bachelor’s degree online or on campus both allow students to gain foundational knowledge and skills, yet there are many differences between these two educational paths.

 What is an associates degree?